MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 1. Select **Apply** to apply the selected options and install the tool.

-A notification is displayed as performance diagnostics starts to install.
+A notification is displayed as Performance Diagnostics starts to install.
 After the installation is completed, you see a notification that indicates that the installation is successful.
 If the **Run on-demand diagnostics** option is selected, the selected performance analysis scenario is then run for the specified duration.
 This would be a good time to reproduce the performance issue so that the diagnostics data can be captured at the correct time.

 After the on-demand performance analysis is complete, the following items are uploaded to Azure tables and a binary large object (BLOB) container in the specified storage account: